spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 In other virtual node groups, Ocean automatically grays out instance types that are not selected in the default virtual node group or do not meet AMI architecture requirements for the specific virtual node group.
 Hover over the instance type to view the reason.

 You can manually configure the instance types as follows:
-  * Click a down arrow to see the available instance options.
-Check/uncheck options as required.
+  * Click a down arrow to see the available options and check/uncheck as required.
   * Click **Restore to default values** (above and to the right of the instance types list) to restore the instance types in a virtual node group to their default configuration.
-    * For the default virtual node group, the instance types are set to the default Ocean configuration to make all instance types available.
-Ocean can select the combination of instance types that match the workload requirements.
+    * The instance types are set to the default Ocean configuration for the default virtual node group (all types available).
+Ocean selects the combination of instance types that match the workload requirements.
-    * For other virtual node groups, the instance types are those available in the Default virtual node group.
+    * For other virtual node groups, the instance types are those available in the default virtual node group.

 >**Note**: When you update the default virtual node group instance types, Ocean updates the Ocean cluster types because these have the same configuration.